HalbonLabs/CodeGuardPro/README.md

 # CodeGuard Pro

-**CodeGuard Pro** is a comprehensive VS Code extension that brings together all the essential code quality, security, and testing tools into one convenient interface.
-Stop switching between multiple extensions and terminal commands - manage your entire code quality workflow from a single sidebar panel.
+**CodeGuard Pro** is an AI-powered VS Code extension that leverages Model Context Protocol (MCP) tools to provide comprehensive code quality, security, and testing analysis.
+When you click on any tool, it enables the corresponding MCP server and runs the analysis through Copilot, giving you intelligent, context-aware results.

 ## 🚀 Features

+### 🤖 AI-Powered Analysis

+- **MCP Integration**: Uses Model Context Protocol for standardized tool communication
+- **Copilot Integration**: Runs all tools through GitHub Copilot for enhanced analysis
+- **Intelligent Prompts**: Context-aware prompts that guide Copilot to run the right tools
+- **Real-time Results**: Get immediate feedback and actionable insights

 ### 🎯 All-in-One Quality Dashboard